 How to Meditate and Why

-The purpose of Meditation is to fix the Divine or God as the living symbol and thought in the thinking mind initially, and gradually, to enter into a wideness beyond and be seated there in some secure foundation of Truth, different from the physical mind.
+The purpose of Meditation is to fix the Divine or God as the living symbol in the thinking mind initially, and gradually, to enter into a wideness beyond and be seated there in some secure foundation of Truth, different from the physical mind.
 The object of Meditation can be anything of the Divine; it can be Sri Krishna or Mahakali or your own personal Guru, but it cannot be an abstraction or a half-lit mental idea tending towards some zero or a sum of nothing.

 All sense of abstraction is opposed to our purpose.
 We deal here with higher divine Realities beyond reason and science, in which Meditation can somewhat aid the process of our movement towards those Realities or even quicken our paces to Them.